 5) No-one can get the MVHR systems to work properly

-This is true.
-Camden Council has failed in their flagship passive house projects to correctly monitor the installation and commissioning of their MVHR units.
+This is sadly true.
+Lots of big developers have failed in their flagship Passive House projects to correctly monitor the installation and commissioning of their MVHR units.
 There are many other examples of MVHR units not working properly.

 It is crucial that before any MVHR system is installed it is designed to consider occupancy habits, moisture levels indoors, necessary airflow rates, pressure drops, air resistance and acoustics.